CHT2531/intro-to-npm/README.md

 ```
 Finally, test this works.

-## installing a development tool e.g. Sass
+## Installing a development tool e.g. Sass
-It is also common to install development tools e.g. a Sass compiler into your Node.js projects.
+In addition to simply keeping track of the libraries we are using, it is also common to use NPM to install development tools e.g. a Sass compiler into your Node.js projects.

 ```
 npm install sass --save-dev
 ```
 Have a look in *package.json*.
-See how sass has been added under devDependencies (development dependencies).
-A dev dependency is a package that is needed during development, but for for the final publiched website.
+See how sass has been added under *devDependencies* (development dependencies).
+A development dependency is a package that is needed during development, but for for the final publiched website.
 We use the flag ```--save-dev``` to indicate this is a dev dependency.

 ## Creating an NPM command
 Next, we'll set up a command in the *package.json* file that will compile our Sass code for us.
 Open *package.json* and change the scripts part of the file to the following: